apredeus/annogesic_scripts/README.md

 The `filter_master_table.sh` script is retaining the following TSS sites: 1) anything annotated as "primary"; 2) anything with > 100 reads mapped to the first nucleotide; 3) anything with > 50 reads mapped to the first nucleotide, and with *stepFactor* and *enrichmentFactor* of over 4.0.
 All these can be adjusted according to your needs.

 Ideally, you would also examine RNA-seq tracks (e.g. in JBrowse) together with "relaxed" and "filtered" TSS track, and select TSS to your liking.
-But this is a *mind-numbing work* and takes a lot of time and patience.
+But this is *mind-numbing work* and takes a lot of time and patience.

 ## Visualization